HardoMX/eww/README.md

     2. Create an app password, follow [these](https://support.google.com/mail/answer/185833) instructions
     3. Paste your gmail address into the third line of your `personal.txt` file
     4. Paste your app password into the fourth line

+** Note: these steps will be automated in a future install script **

 ## The launch scripts included currently might only work on Arch Linux
 I will look into fixinchecking it for more distros in the future, however, you can still launch all necessary windows from CLI with the command found in the script `eww open-many ...`